jonaolden/news-server-generated/README.md

 ### Environment Variables

-The following environment variables can be configured in the docker-compose.yml file:
+The following environment variables can be configured in the `.env` file:

 | Variable | Description | Default |
 |----------|-------------|---------|